The Coastal Trail, Flint Ridge Section

 Length 9.2 mi · Climbing 1520 ft

-The Flint Ridge Section of the Coastal Trail (formerly called the Flint Ridge Trail) cuts through a remnant patch of old-growth redwoods near the mouth of the Klamath River.
-At one time the redwoods in this area were so spectacular that the area was a prime candidate to become the main body of Redwood National Park, but when the logging companies found out they logged most of the redwoods before the government could purchase the land.
+The Flint Ridge Section of the Coastal Trail (formerly the Flint Ridge Trail) cuts through a remnant patch of old-growth redwoods near the mouth of the Klamath River.
+At one time the Klamath redwoods were so spectacular that the area was a prime candidate to become the main body of Redwood National Park, but when the logging companies found out they logged most of the redwoods before the government could purchase the land.

 Flint Ridge resembles the uplands of Prairie Creek, but has more variety in the colors and sizes of the trees.
 On the other hand, Flint Ridge lacks the magnificent scale of Prairie Creek and also has traffic noise: along almost the entire trail there's a constant hum of distant traffic from Highway 101.